AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-51/acsd-60816-newrelic-browser-monitoring-scripts-injected-by-apm-agent-are-not-compliant-with-csp.md

 ## Issue

-*NewRelic* Browser Monitoring scripts injected by the APM agent are not compliant with *CSP*.
+[!DNL New Relic] browser monitoring scripts injected by the APM agent are not compliant with CSP.

 <u>Steps to reproduce</u>: